Jon Meacham’s Leadership Prescription: Curiosity, Humility, and Empathy

 Ultimately, Meacham said, it’s up to each individual American to help move the country forward.
 “The republic is only as good as all of us,” he explained.
 “We must remember: to whom much is given, much is expected.”

-Rob Elson is a senior writer and editor at ICI.
+Rob Elson is senior writer/editor at ICI.